sourcehut-mirrors/drewdevault.com/content/blog/2025-10-22-Whats-up-with-FUTO.md

 [KiCad](https://www.kicad.org/sponsors/sponsors/).
 GrapheneOS is listed prominently as well, but [that doesn't seem to have worked out very well for them](https://grapheneos.social/@GrapheneOS/113443396794247106).
+Presumably ffmpeg received a similar quiet donation from FUTO, rather than something more easily recognizable as a grant.

 So, it seems like FUTO is doing some shady stuff and putting a bunch of notable FOSS projects on their home page without good reason to justify their